top of page

 Part 1

-Phenomenon of Place: Design for Health and Wellbeing
+Neurophenomenology of Place: Design for Health and Wellbeing

 Human Sciences and the Future of Architecture and Landscape Design